ncatlab/nlab-content/pages/2570.md

 $$hom_G(V_i, V_j) \cong V_i^* \otimes_G V_j$$

 where the $V_i$ are induced from inclusions of parabolic subgroups.
-The $V_i$ are $\mathbb{N}$-linear combinations of irreducible representations $U_i$ which form a $2$-orthonormal basis, and we may perform a series of elementary row operations which convert this matrix into upper triangular form, and which will turn out to be the decategorified form of the matrix with entries
+The $V_i$ are $\mathbb{N}$-linear combinations of irreducible representations $U_i$ which form a $2$-orthonormal basis, and we may perform a series of elementary row operations which convert this matrix into an upper triangular matrix, and which will turn out to be the decategorified form of the 2-matrix with entries

 $$hom_G(U_i, V_j) \cong U_i^* \otimes_G V_j$$

-where $U_i$ is the irreducible corresponding to the $i$<sup>th</sup> Young diagram (in the order they were listed above).
-The triangular form is
+where $U_i$ is the irreducible corresponding to the $i$<sup>th</sup> Young diagram (as listed above).
+The upper triangular matrix is

 $$\left( \array
 {1 & 1 & 1 & 1 & 1 \\